null-void-18/Java-Programming/README.md

-This repo contains the Java programs for weekly lab
+This repo includes the lab exercises for the course CS6308-Java Programming